 Contrary to a traditional employer, umbrella companies provide a service.
 You don’t work for them, but they work for you and organise your freelance income into a PAYE pay package.
 The most practical and efficient way to do that is to take you on as an employee.

 Let’s see what that involves:

-- Pay your taxes over – When you run your own freelance business, you have to remember to pay the right tax and NI and submitting a self-assessment return on time every year.
-Your umbrella employer takes all of this off your shoulders, making the necessary deductions and pay all your taxes over.
+- Pay your taxes over – When you run your own freelance business, you have to remember to pay the correct tax and NI and submit a self-assessment return on time every year.
+Your umbrella employer takes all of this off your shoulders, making the necessary deductions and paying all your taxes over.

 - Providing benefits – The margin deducted goes towards providing a range of benefits that makes the umbrella trading vehicle attractive:

 - Compliance – an accredited umbrella provider will be compliant, ensuring that your taxes are paid in line with HMRC’s rules.

 - Pension – like all employers, umbrella companies will sign you up for auto-enrolment per government guidance; many will offer other arrangements as well, like salary sacrifice.

 - Insurance – almost all umbrella firms will provide professional cover, so you don’t have to pay for a policy yourself.
 This alone can save you hundreds of pounds per year.

 - Online portal – established firms will have a client portal where timesheets and expenses can be submitted; it will also hold all your contract documents, so everything is in one place.